quantiota/SKA-Harmonic-Oscillator/ska_simple_harmonic_oscillator/README.md

-# Simple Harmonic Oscillator - SKA Real-Time Analysis
+# Multi-Oscillator Superposition — SKA Real-Time Analysis

 ## Experimental Results

 ![SKA Harmonic Oscillator Dashboard](harmonic_oscillator_dashboard.png)

-*Real-time analysis of a superposition of three harmonic oscillators  using the SKA framework, with **position as the only feature input**.
+*Real-time analysis of a **superposition of three harmonic oscillators** using the SKA framework, with **position as the only feature input**.
 The dashboard shows the evolution of position, classical and information Lagrangians, entropy, knowledge, and decision variables over time.*

 ## Interpretation

 ### Position as Feature Input (Top-Left Panel)

-* The **raw position** of the oscillator is directly used as the feature for SKA learning.
+* The **raw position**—computed as the superposition of three oscillators—is directly used as the feature for SKA learning.
-* Exhibits perfect periodicity and amplitude, reflecting the oscillator's deterministic motion.
+* The combined signal exhibits beating and amplitude modulation, characteristic of multi-frequency superposition.

 ### Classical and Information Lagrangian (Top-Right, Middle-Right)

-* **Classical Lagrangian:** Shows the difference between kinetic and potential energies, evolving periodically.
+* **Classical Lagrangian:** Shows periodic transitions reflecting the combined kinetic and potential energies of the three oscillators.
-* **Information Lagrangian:** Tracks the SKA-driven information change, synchronized with the oscillator's dynamics.
+* **Information Lagrangian:** Tracks information change under the SKA model, phase-locked with the physical signal.

 ### Entropy (Middle-Left)

-* SKA entropy varies periodically in **perfect sync with the oscillator's position.**
+* SKA entropy evolves in perfect synchrony with the composite position signal.
-* **Minima** in entropy correspond to the points of maximum predictability in the position trajectory (peaks and troughs).
+* **Minima** correspond to the extrema of the position trajectory (maxima and minima of the composite wave)—maximum predictability.
-* **Maxima** in entropy align with rapid transitions (zero crossings), where uncertainty in the system is greatest.
+* **Maxima** align with rapid transitions (zero crossings), where information uncertainty peaks.

 ### Knowledge (Bottom-Left)

-* The SKA "knowledge" variable accumulates in phase with the oscillator, highlighting predictable windows.
+* The SKA "knowledge" variable accumulates during periods of high predictability, capturing the informational structure of the superposed signal.
-* Knowledge increases during periods of high predictability and plateaus when uncertainty rises.

 ### Decision (Bottom-Right)

-* The decision variable oscillates smoothly, directly reflecting the learned probability of the current state.
+* The decision variable tracks the probability learned by SKA, with phase-locked oscillations reflecting structure in the composite signal.
-* Peaks and valleys in the decision variable phase-lock with position extrema.

 ## Key Discovery: Entropy–Position Synchronization

-> **Entropy reaches its minimum at the extrema of the position trajectory and peaks at the zero-crossings.**
+> **Entropy reaches its minimum at the extrema of the composite position trajectory and peaks at zero-crossings.**
+>
-> This reveals a **direct, phase-locked relationship between the information geometry and physical motion**—the SKA framework autonomously identifies windows of predictability and uncertainty in real time.
+> This reveals a **direct, phase-locked relationship between the information geometry and physical motion**—the SKA framework autonomously identifies predictability and uncertainty windows in real time.

 #### At Position Extrema:

 * **Maximum predictability** (entropy minima)
-* **Knowledge accumulation** is steepest
+* **Steepest knowledge accumulation**
-* **Decision variable** is most confident
+* **Most confident decision**

 #### At Position Zero-Crossings:

 * **Maximum uncertainty** (entropy maxima)
-* **Knowledge plateaus** as system transitions
+* **Knowledge plateaus**
-* **Decision variable** shows least confidence
+* **Lowest decision confidence**

-This direct synchronization **confirms SKA’s ability to autonomously reveal the intrinsic information structure of physical signals** in real time, using only the position as feature input.
+This synchronization **demonstrates SKA’s unique ability to uncover the intrinsic information structure of complex, superposed signals in real time, using only position as input.**